We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Litecoin is an open-source peer-to-peer digital currency and blockchain that is a fork of Bitcoin.
 Developed using Bitcoin’s source code, the project was established in a bid to create a more usable payment network, that offered cheaper transaction fees and quicker transaction times.

-Launched in 2011, Litecoin embraced Bitcoin’s PoW consensus mechanism but later changed the algorithm to allow for increased efficiency.
+Launched in 2011, Litecoin embraced Bitcoin’s PoW consensus mechanism but later changed the algorithm to increase efficiency.
 Thanks to changing from SHA-256 PoW to Scrypt PoW, a new block is added to the Litecoin blockchain every 2.5 minutes.
-Therefore, Litecoin can process transactions on the network up to 4 times faster than Bitcoin.
+Therefore, Litecoin can process transactions on the network up to four times faster than Bitcoin.

 7. Bitcoin (with the Lightning Network)